-Level 1 Offenses

-- Teasing/name calling

-- Inappropriate hallway behavior

-- Non-compliance

-- Inappropriate use of electronic devices

-- Littering

-- Lying

-Handled in the classroom.

-Documentation of behavior and consequence required.
+Level 1 Offenses Teasing/name calling Inappropriate hallway behavior Disregard of classroom policies Inappropriate use of electronic devices Littering Lying Handled in the classroom.
+Documentation of behavior and consequence in FACTS.
 (Consequences will be chosen to best educate the student.)
 The student, and possibly the parents/guardians, will be consulted.

-Level 2 Offenses

-- Repeated Level 1 offenses

-- Cheating/academic dishonesty

-- Public displays of affection

-- Being in unauthorized areas without permission

-- Inappropriate language

-- Disrespecting teachers

-- Open defiance/insubordination

-- Refusing to work

-- Dress code violation

-Handled by administration.

-Documentation of behavior and action required.

-Parent/guardian contact strongly advised.
+Level 2 Offenses Repeated Level 1 offenses Cheating/academic dishonesty Public displays of affection Being in unauthorized areas without permission Handled by administration.
+Documentation of behavior and consequence in FACTS.
+Inappropriate language Disrespecting teachers Open defiance/insubordination Refusing to work Dress code violation Parent/guardian contact required.
+May result in suspension.